Async Operations

 The problem: A user asks your agent to "research competitor pricing and create a comparison spreadsheet."
 This might take 2-3 minutes - way beyond typical HTTP timeouts.
 Without async, the connection drops and the user gets nothing.

-The solution: MUXI immediately returns a request_id, processes the task in the background, and notifies your app when complete.
+The solution: MUXI immediately returns a request_id, processes the task in the background, and delivers results via polling or webhooks.
 The user sees progress, you don't lose work, and your infrastructure stays responsive.

 When to use async: